ibm-cloud-docs/activity-tracker/config_api.md

 - You can create a view with 1 or more notification channels.
 Valid alert notification channels that are supported by the *Configuration* API are: email, webhook, or PagerDuty.
 - The response to an API request to create a view includes the ID of the view.
 - The `name` body parameter, that defines the name of the view, is always required.
 - A category must exist before you create a view.
-The request fails if a category is not specified.
+The request fails if a category is not valid or is not specified.
 - You can define body parameters to refine the data that is displayed through the view.
 You must specify 1 or more of the following body parameters: query, apps, levels, hosts, or tags.

 When you create a PagerDuty notification channel, consider the following information: